FIN-023: Reconciling Unit Accounting Records

 Use of University System(s) of Record:

-The University system(s) of record must be used for reconciling projects in accordance with University reconciliation procedures.
-University units are not permitted to establish or operate independent accounting systems without approval by the Assistant Vice President for Financial Operations.
-For those units that have an approved independent system, that system can be referenced for supplemental detail in support of unit reconciliations.
+The University system(s) of record must be used for reconciling FDM strings in accordance with University account certification procedures.
+University units are not permitted to establish or operate independent accounting systems without approval by the Associate Vice President for Financial Operations.
+For those units that have an approved independent system, that system can be referenced for supplemental detail in support of unit account certifications.